Battle of Cape Spartel: Background

 When Spain entered the American War of Independence in 1779, one of its principal objectives was the capture of Gibraltar from Great Britain.
 Shortly after war was declared, forces of Spain and France began the Great Siege of Gibraltar, blockading land access to the peninsula and enacting a somewhat porous naval blockade.
 Britain successfully resupplied Gibraltar in both 1780 and 1781, and recognized the need to do so again in 1782.
-The matter was seen as a critical by British political and military leaders, because Spain was seeking cession of the territory in peace talks.
+The matter was seen as critical by British political and military leaders because Spain was seeking cession of the territory in peace talks.

 The British Channel Fleet, which was under the command of Admiral Richard Howe, had a number of conflicting objectives to manage in the summer 1782.
 In addition to protecting the English Channel from Franco-Spanish incursions, the fleet also had to deal with the possibility of Dutch action on the North Sea against the transport of critical naval supplies from the Baltic, and it was expected to protect the convoy that would resupply Gibraltar.
 Even though intelligence received on 25 August indicated the Dutch fleet was in port at Texel, ten ships of the line were despatched to the North Sea while the convoy for Gibraltar took shape at Spithead.
 These ships returned to port on 4 September.

 The convoy that sailed on 11 September included 35 ships of the line, a large convoy of transports destined for Gibraltar, and additional convoys destined for the East and West Indies.
 Admiral Howe's orders were to deliver the supplies to Gibraltar and then to return to England.
 Because of bad weather and contrary winds, the fleet destined for Gibraltar did not arrive at Cape St. Vincent until 9 October.